nunofachada/cf4ocl/docs/userguide.md

 An error domain and error code are also available in the `GError` object.
-The domain indicates the module the error-reporting function is located in, while code indicates the specific error that occurred.
+The domain indicates the module the error-reporting function is located in, while the code indicates the specific error that occurred.
 Three kinds of domain can be returned by error-reporting _cf4ocl_ functions, each of them associated with distinct error codes: